-The Port of Boston carries the distinction of being the oldest port in the Western Hemisphere that has been continuously used since the beginning.
-Today the port supports thousands of jobs and is a huge part of the local, but also the New England regional economy.
-Because this is such a big and important port, Boston has seen a number of tragic accidents over the years.
+The Port of Boston supports thousands of jobs and is a huge part of the local and New England regional economies.
+Because this is such a big and important port, Boston has seen several tragic accidents over the years.
 If you work in the Port of Boston, know that a Boston maritime lawyer can help you if you get hurt or lose a loved one to the job.

 The Port of Boston

 Boston not only has the largest port in the state of Massachusetts and one of the most important ports in the region, but it is also home to the oldest constantly-operating port in the entire Western Hemisphere.

 Get Matched with a Leading Maritime Attorney in Your Area

 - Find the leading maritime lawyers in your area

 - Discover how to get compensation as fast as possible